shijisohail/Video-Downloads-with-FASTAPI-and-yt-dlp/README.md

 # Video Downloader API

-A FastAPI-based service that downloads videos from URLs and provides downloadable links.
+A FastAPI-based service that downloads videos from URLs and provides downloadable links with comprehensive metadata extraction.
 Perfect for mobile applications that need to download videos from various platforms.

 ## Features